keyboardAnt/keyboardant.github.io/_posts/2020-05-22-Problems-with-Generative-Adversarial-Networks-(GANs).md

 typora-copy-images-to: ../assets
 ---

-Since GANs where first discovered in 2014[^1], new implementations, methods and discoveries led to amazing improvements in the ability to generate high quality synthesised samples.
+Since GANs where first introduced in 2014[^1], new implementations, methods and discoveries led to amazing improvements in the ability to generate high quality synthesised samples.
 For example, in computer vision, GANs succeeded to synthesise high-resolution photorealistic images and inspiring style-transfer results[^2].
 Despite their popularity, **we all should think twice before choosing to use it**.

 <img src="../assets/1200px-Achtung.svg.png" alt="Danger - Simple English Wikipedia, the free encyclopedia" style="zoom: 25%;" />